 Reservation tips!
-Campsites in Yosemite are extremely popular and typically sell out in minutes.
+Campsites in Yosemite are extremely popular and typically sell out in minutes on the regular on-sale dates.
 Login to your account or create a new account before the 7:00 a.m.
 (PST) release time.
 You may only add reservations to your cart and proceed with your reservation if you are logged into your account.
 The recreation.gov call center does NOT have access to additional sites or additional information beyond what is published on recreation.gov.

 Yosemite National Park Campground Reservation Dates

 RecreationYosemite's trails, cliffs, roads and rivers provide endless recreational activities for any kind of visitor.
 Hiking, biking, rock climbing, fishing, horseback riding, rafting, auto touring, and photography are all very popular activities within the park.